kosi-libs/Kodein/README.md

 #### Using an injector

-Using an injector allows you to resolve all dependencies in `onCreate`, reducing the cost of dependency first-access (but making more work happening in `onCreate`).
+Using an injector allows you to resolve all dependencies in `onCreate`, reducing the cost of dependency first-access (but more processing happening in `onCreate`).
 As with the previous method, the Kodein instance will only be fetched once.

 ```kotlin
 class MyActivity : Activity() {